-Under the leadership of Artistic Director Emily Crile and Executive Director Meg Steitz, the Colorado Children’s Chorale annually trains 400 members between the ages of 7 and 14 from all ethnicities and socio-economic backgrounds, representing more than 180 schools in the Denver metro area and beyond.
-Since its founding in 1974, the Chorale has sung countless performances with some of the world’s finest performing arts organizations, appeared with world-renowned artists, performed for numerous dignitaries and appeared in television and radio broadcasts.
+Under the leadership of Artistic Director Emily Crile and Executive Director Meg Steitz, the Colorado Children's Chorale annually trains more than 350 members between the ages of 7 and 14 from all ethnicities and socio-economic backgrounds, representing more than 180 schools in the Denver metro area and beyond.
+Since its founding in 1974, the Chorale has sung countless performances with some of the world's finest performing arts organizations, appeared with world-renowned artists, performed for numerous dignitaries and appeared in television and radio broadcasts.

 The Performance Program includes a series of self-produced concerts, numerous performances with other Colorado arts organizations and touring around the world.
 The Chorale presents annual performances of Christmas with the Children's Chorale and Spring with the Children's Chorale at Boettcher Concert Hall in the Denver Performing Arts Complex, So Many Voices at Montview Presbyterian Church, plus Performing Small Miracles and Spring Fling Sing! which are presented in venues across the metro area.